ultimate271/notes/book/shortstory/20190327 - Seth and Cain Draft5.md

 "Well, once I said this, Abel got even more upset.
 He saw through what I was trying to do, and replied, 'Is that what you think my God is?
-You think Yahweh is just some sort of trinket that you can choose to believe in or not believe in as a bargaining chip for my anger?
+You think Yahweh is just some sort of bargaining chip that you can just choose to believe or disbelieve in at your whimsy?
 You insult this holy place with your blaspheming words.'

 "Abel went on and on with such drabble.
 I continued to attempt to defuse the situation, but it only got worse.
 Eventually, in something of a last ditch